JeremyOsz/astro-svelte-app/src/lib/data/interpretations/README.md

 **Total Enhanced**: 1,080 deep aspect interpretations

 ## **Project Complete:**
 All aspect interpretations have been successfully enhanced with deep psychological insights following the established pattern.
-The interpretations now provide comprehensive understanding of how planetary energies interact across all major aspect types.
+The interpretations now provide comprehensive understanding of how planetary energies interact across all major aspect types